intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/hpo.md

 trainer.search(study_name=name, storage=storage, resume=True,..)
 ```

 If the model/trainer object is still accessible along the searches (e.g. in a running jupyter notebook), the specification of `storage` and `study_name` can be omitted.
-Simply call `search` with `resume=True` to resume anytime.
+Simply call `search` with `resume=True` to resume search.

 ---

 ### Parallel Search

 Parallel search allows trials to be run in multiple processes simultaneously.
 To use parallel search, you need to prepare an RDB database as storage.
-Then in `search`, specify the database url for `storage` and specify `study_name`, and set `n_parallels` to the number of parallel processes you want to run.
+Then in `search`, specify the database url for `storage`, specify `study_name`, and set `n_parallels` to the number of parallel processes you want to run.

-We do not recommend SQLite for parallel search as it may cause deadlocks and performance issues.
-Here we provide an example using MySQL as storage.
+We do not recommend SQLite as storage for parallel search as it may cause deadlocks and performance issues.
+Here we provide an example using MySQL.

 #### Setup MySQL database